 Introverted is a preference, not a way of life.

-a rationalization so you can avoid feeling socially uncomfortable.
+Claiming you’re an introvert is a rationalization so you don’t have to feel socially uncomfortable.
 I’m not judging, I’m writing this article because I’ve done it (and sometimes still do it) too!

 It comes down to choosing “easy” over “hard” or “I don’t want to” instead of “I need to in order to advance my career.”

-It might be fear of change, of unknown situations, of different or new experiences.
-I would rather have “what I know” than “uncertainty”…
+It can be fear of change, of unknown situations, of different or new experiences.
+It boils down to I would rather have what I know than uncertain…

 To grow you have to do the hard or uncomfortable thing.
 I explain this from a different perspective in Learning is Uncomfortable.